 Slow to get first page out.

 The HP OfficeJet Pro 9730e is good for printing photos, but it has a few important caveats.
 Photos are crisp and detailed, but the printer has a pretty narrow color gamut, so hues that appear quite different in the original document tend to blur together in the actual print.
 Color accuracy is also middling, as most colors are oversaturated.
 This results in overly vivid-looking photos; some people may like this kind of image when printing photos at home, but it isn't suitable for professional or enthusiast photo printing.
-Finally, when printing on 4" x 6" photo paper, there are noticeable printing artifacts on the left and right borders of the page.
-This issue isn't present on larger size sheets.
+Finally, when printing on 4" x 6" photo paper, noticeable printing artifacts appear on the left and right borders of the page.
+This issue isn't present on larger-sized sheets.

 Low cost-per-print.